liveontologies/cadical4j/README.md

 platform-independent "standalone" jars.

-To use snapshots versions of this library (if not compiled from sources), please add the sonatype shanpshot repository either to your `pom.xml` or `settings.xml`:
+To use snapshots versions of this library (if not compiled from sources), please add the sonatype snapshot repository either to your `pom.xml` or `settings.xml`:
 ```
 <repositories>
   <repository>